GideonBrimleaf/alpcasToDo/README.md

 ### 1. Adding Additional Files

 Heroku reads from a special `Procfile` to run your application which should be in the root of your project.
-This file should contain the command to create an empty .env file in production (which is required for the app to run) and execute the project's jar file:
+This file should contain the command to execute the project's jar file:

 >*Procfile*
 >
->```web:  touch .env && java -jar ./myApp.jar```
+>```web:  java -jar ./myApp.jar```

 Additionally, you need a `system.properties` file which will specify for Heroku the Java Runtime Environment (JRE) that is required to run the project:

 >*system.properties*
 >
 >```java.runtime.version=1.9```

-We need to ensure that we are using Alpas version >=`0.16.3` since this allows us to explicitly set the `APP_HOST` variable (required later).
-Check the following and update accordingly in your `build.gradle` file:

->*build.gradle*
->
->`ext.alpas_version = '0.16.3'`

 Heroku randomly assigns a port in its environment for you to serve your app from.
 This is available from the system environment variable `"PORT"` but you won't know what it is until runtime, so we can't store it as a concrete environment variable.
 Instead, the following allows you to read what the port number is when running and allow your app to be served up there, defaulting to 8080 in your local environment: